open-compass/LawBench/README_EN.md

 ```

 ## Future Plan
-- The corresponding paper will be released soon.
 - ROUGE-L is not a good metric to evaluate long-form generation results.
 We will explore using large language model-based evaluation metrics dedicated to law tasks.
 - We will keep updating the task list included in LawBench.
 We welcome external contributors to collaborate with.